 The report is organized as follows:

-Introduction: describes the content and objectives of this report
+Introduction: describes the content and objectives of this report.

 Site Background: provides general Site background information including a description of the setting, topography, geology, and brief operating history of each project area.

 Regulatory History and Previous Investigation: provides historical background of the Site from a regulatory perspective through brief summaries of previous investigations.